 People with male pattern baldness may be a little more vulnerable!
 Androgens (male hormones) such as testosterone may be responsible in boosting the virus’ ability to get inside cells.

 Regularly Updated; Initially Published: 13 Apr 2020;

 If you find this page useful, you may send the link vigyan.net/corona to your groups/contacts.
 Click the following button to receive this link in you e-mail inbox.

 Authorities in India said that most of those who tested positive for COVID-19 are asymptomatic.
 What percentage of them might have become carriers?

-Fortunately (strangely) during winter, number of COVID-19 infections in India declined day by day!
-May be humidity wasn't very low or strain(s) in India adopted to normal temperatures!
-Again since March 2021 there is upward trend in number of infections per day.
-The events like local and state elections, marriages, religious gatherings, lifting of inter district travel restrictions etc. may be the reasons for the second wave.
-In some parts of India the delta variant of SARS-CoV-2 is responsible.
+Fortunately (strangely) during winter of 2020, number of COVID-19 infections in India declined day by day!
+May be humidity wasn't very low!
+Since March 2021 number of infections per day rose.
+The events like local and state elections, marriages, religious gatherings, lifting of inter district travel restrictions etc. might have been the reasons for the second wave.
+In some parts of India the delta variant of SARS-CoV-2 was/is responsible.
 The number of new cases reported per day rose to all time high in May 2021.
 Again the number of new infections have declined as the winter is approaching!
 When the third wave will hit us?

 Now we know, the HIV drug combination ritonavir/lopinavir is ineffective in treating COVID-19.
 The Malaria drug HCQ (hydroxychloroquine) is not being used by most doctors.